furious-programming/TreeStructInfo/README.md

 `pl` [read more...](http://treestruct.info/pl/format/2.0.htm#idNodes)

-# Referencing elements
+# Referenced elements

-Referencing elements serve exactly the same purpose as standard elements.
+Referenced elements serve exactly the same purpose as standard elements.
 What makes them different is the method of writing - every such element has its own **declaration**, specifying its place in the tree, as well as its **definition**, including its proper body.

-Referencing form may have attributes and child nodes.
+Referenced form may have attributes and child nodes.

 `pl` [read more...](http://treestruct.info/pl/format/2.0.htm#idRefElements)

-# Referencing attributes
+# Referenced attributes

-The main advantage of using referencing attributes is to increase the readability of the configuration files in text form, by separating their definition beyond the main body of the tree.
+The main advantage of using referenced attributes is to increase the readability of the configuration files in text form, by separating their definition beyond the main body of the tree.

-The line with the declaration of referencing attribute must contain only the key phrase `ref attr` and the name of the attribute:
+The line with the declaration of referenced attribute must contain only the key phrase `ref attr` and the name of the attribute:

 ```
 ref attr Name
 ```

-The attribute declaration may be located inside the main body of the tree, as well as inside the body of the referencing child node.
+The attribute declaration may be located inside the main body of the tree, as well as inside the body of the referenced child node.

 The definition must contain the same key phrase `ref attr`, the same name as in the declaration and the value: